-Most of those bridges carry people hilltop to hilltop, avoiding the descent and ascent of crossing gorges.
-Only 40 or so are over the three rivers.
-Still, that’s quite a few compared with other cities where residents are accustomed to traveling well out of their way to get to a crossing.
+Most don’t go over rivers.
+They go hilltop to hilltop, keeping people out of the gorges.
+Only 40 or so cross one of the three rivers.
+Still, that’s quite a few compared with cities where people travel well out of their way to get to a crossing.

-So, we are quite familiar with bridges.
-We know next to nothing about ferries — any more.
+So, Pittsburghers are familiar with bridges.
+We know next to nothing about ferries — anymore.

-To begin with, you had to go down to the ever-changing river bank.
+To begin with, ferry riders had to go down to the ever-changing river bank.
 You could walk.
-You could ride your horse, keeping an eye out for skittishness.
+You could ride your horse, keeping an eye out for its skittishness.
 The horse likely had done this before.
-It knew it was not all that safe.
+It knew it wasn’t all that safe.

-Ferry operations in Pittsburgh often had a tavern on one side of the river or the other.
+Ferry operations in Pittsburgh often had a tavern on one side of the river.
 Patrons didn’t “have one for the road.”
 They had one for the river.